-Future Science Association is a member of the Committee on Publication Ethics (COPE); a global not-for-profit organization which aims to support publishers and editors to achieve high standards in publishing ethics.
-Although COPE primarily provides guidelines and resources for journal editors, these can also be useful to books editors – so we reference them throughout this document.
+FSA a global not-for-profit organization which aims to support publishers and editors to achieve high standards in publishing ethics.
+Although FSA focus on provides guidelines and resources for journal editors, these can also be useful to books editors – so we reference them throughout this document.
 We also follow standards and best practice guidelines set by other relevant industry associations.
 Any external guidelines we follow are referred to in the relevant sections below.

 We uphold the same high standards as our University, and expect research published by Future Science Association to abide by the principles within the Association Research Integrity Statement.
 These principles cover: honesty in all aspects of research; scrupulous care, thoroughness and excellence in research practice; transparency and open communication; care and respect for all participants in and subjects of research.

 In addition to the general principles above, we expect our journal and book editorial teams to provide specific guidelines and policies for authors on research integrity and ethics appropriate to their subject matter and discipline.

 Anyone who believes that research published by Future Science Association has not been carried out in line with these Research Publishing Ethics Guidelines, or the above principles, should raise their concern with the relevant editor or email firstname.lastname@example.org.
 Concerns will be addressed by following COPE guidelines where possible and/or by escalating the matter to our Publishing Ethics Committee if necessary.